0030 to 0130 AT: The Information Age

 Over the eons, many have claimed that travelling backward in time is possible.

-Artificial island built in the English Channel as a Free State, established in 78 A.T..
+An artificial island in the English Channel between mainland Europe and Britain on pre-Expulsion Earth, serving as the capital of the European Federation.
 A centre for research into artificial intelligence and measures against anthropogenic global warming.

 Old Earth Information Age eclectic religion/movement incorporating elements from contemporary mysticism, theosophy, alternative lifestyle, pop-guru movements, and pseudo-science, that developed as backlash against logic and science.
 Gave rise to a number of "new religions" while itself continuing under the "nuage" umbrella.